 - ACTIVE DIRECTORY¶

-A Directory Database installed on enterprise directory domain servers.
+A directory database installed on enterprise directory domain servers.
 This database performs the tasks of finding and managing information about users, groups, computers, peripherals and organizational units.

 A hierarchical distributed naming system for a computer, service, Internet, or any resource connected to a private network, for partitioning the Internet, naming partitions, and organizing communication between departments.
-It has been translated into Turkish as AAS (Alan Adi Sistemi).

 Service used to assign IP addresses and some additional parameters of computers connected to a network.